 Let’s wallow some more into the Progressive Metal swamp that got quite some attention lately at RMR.

-Then sprinkle with some groove, and you got yourself the self-titled debut EP brought to you by Red Cain.
-And it is powerful stuff waiting for ye that risks to blast the socks off your feet.
+Then sprinkle with powerful riffs, and you got yourself the self-titled debut EP brought to you by Red Cain.
+And it is sturdy stuff waiting for ye that risks blasting yer socks off.

-The Canadian band from Calgary just re-emerged with a new lineup after a two year breather.
+The Canadian band from Calgary just re-emerged with a new lineup after a two-year breather.
 Red Cain whomp forward with this really potent and dark Melodic Metal style.
-The band ain’t shying away from experiment neither and hit you with a fairly aggressive and massively complex four track attack of some 24 minutes.
+The band ain’t shying away from experiment either and hit you with a fairly aggressive and massively complex four-track attack of some 24 minutes.

 They started out as an Industrial Metal outfit back in 2012 and now morphed into a more melodic/progressive kind of style.
 With clearly visible European influences, I might add.

 As always (and unfortunately), there are flaws too.
 In this here record the inherent compression really hits the ceiling in some parts of this blurb, quickly threatening to overwhelm the system you are playing this on.

 However, the way they thrashily surge forward is just irresistible.
 I particularly like the band’s credo to mix Pagan mysticism with steely metal riffs and solos.
 As the band rightly says, this is – and I quote “…heavy, groove-filled instrumentals plus evocative, rich vocals, all creating a memorable and dramatic musical experience…”.